eirikb/comicparser/README.md

 ComicParser
 -

-This is a library to extract frames from a comic
+This branch is about converting the code to clojure Should work:

+   mvn clojure:test